websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/categorizing-a-configuration.md

 import com.liferay.portal.configuration.metatype.annotations.ExtendedObjectClassDefinition
 ```

-Redeploy your application and the configuration UI will not be located under *Content and Data* &rarr; *Blogs*.
+Redeploy your application and the configuration UI will now be located under *Content and Data* &rarr; *Blogs*.

 ## Creating New Sections and Categories